Why working with us?

 1. Internet Service Provider (ISP)

-• Usually a known brand—since they sell bandwidth to anybody and everybody, the chances are you’ve heard of them.
+• Usually a locally known brand—since they sell bandwidth to anybody and everybody, the chances are you’ve heard of them.

 • Every change of an ISP will force you to change the hotel’s captive portal and the whole Wi-Fi management system.